selldone/vue-bundle/README.md

 ```

 ## Test local application
-You can simulate app loading procedure by adding sop_id and api to your local app's url query.
+Guide to run full feature Selldone applications on your local machine.